Jabline-lang/Jabline/builder/README.md

-# 🚀 Jabline Language Builder
+# 🔨 Jabline Builder

-Automated installation tool for the Jabline programming language that detects your operating system and installs the binary system-wide.

-## 📋 Prerequisites

-- Go 1.21 or higher
-- Git (for cloning the repository)
-- Administrative privileges may be required for system-wide installation

-## 🛠️ Usage

-### Quick Installation
+The automated installation system for the Jabline Programming Language.

+## 🚀 Quick Start

+The fastest way to install Jabline:

 ```bash
 # Clone the repository